rpgreview/papersandpaychecks/pnp.md

 For example physical attacks apply a multiplier depending on the weapon: Fists = 1/2x, clubs, knives = 1x, swords = 2x, handguns = 3x, rifles = 4x.
 Attack with surprise = +1x.
 Determine whether the damage is *wounds* or *bruises*.
 For physical weapons, 'bashing' weapons cause *bruises*, whereas impaling, stabbing, explosive, shredding, burning, eviscerating, and basically anything that gets under the skin, causes wounds.

 Physical damage is applied against STR-based physical hit points.
-If a character reaches 0 physical bruises they are knocked unconscious.
+If a character reaches zero physical hit points from bruises they are knocked unconscious.
+Any further physical damage is treated as wounds.
 If they are reduced to zero wounds the character is is dead and out-of-game.
-Mental damage applied against WIS-based mental hit points.
-If a character reaches 0 mental bruises they are in a state of mental shock and cannot react.
-Social wounds are applied against CHA-base social hit points; if a character is reduced to 0 social hit points they suffer a serious loss of reputation and are out-of-project.
-If they are reduced to negative social hit points they have suffered a "social death" and are out-of-game.
+Mental damage is applied against WIS-based mental hit points.
+If a character reaches zero mental hit points in bruises they are in a state of mental shock and cannot react.
+Any further mental damage is treated as wounds.
+If they are reduced to zero mental wounds they are permanently mentally incapacitated and out-of-game.
+Social damage are applied against CHA-base social hit points; if a character is reduced to zero social hit points in bruises they suffer a serious loss of reputation and are out-of-project.
+Any further damage is treated as wounds.
+If they are reduced to zero social hit points in wounds they have suffered a "social death" and are out-of-game.

 A character naturally heals 1 Physical Bruise per 60-STR (unmodified) tactical rounds, and 1 Physical Wound per 60-STR (unmodified) strategic turns.
 A successful Survival skill check will heal 1d3 Physical Wounds, 1d6 Physical Bruises, and double the rate of healing.
 Mental Bruises are likewise recovered 1 point per 60-WIS (unmodified) tactical rounds, a 1 Mental Wound per 60-WIS (unmodified) turns.
 A successful Inspire skill check will heal 1d3 Mental Wounds, 1d6 Mental Bruises, and double the rate of healing.
 Finally Social Bruises are naturally recovered at a rate of 1 per 60-CHA (unmodified) strategic turns, and Social Wounds at 60-CHA (unmodified) *days*.
 There is no skill that cures social damage.

 > **Code of Cthulhu**
 >